alijatoi/Weather-App-OpenSource/README.md

 ### Developed by

-Api Used : https://open-meteo.com/ and Google Places for Searching Cities and Places (Locations)
+Api Used : https://open-meteo.com/ and Google Places for Searching Cities and Places (Locations), also street address can be searched as well.
 #### For Google Places API : Update your google place API Key